 by Caroline Donadio, Lead Archivist, International House

 As I began my research, it became clear that understanding how and why I-House was established would be crucial to appreciate why it continues to remain so relevant today.
-If we can appreciate and know our past, we can gain insight on the present and better inform our future.
 So where to begin, but at the beginning!

 The concept of International House did not form overnight.
 It took years of planning and fundraising by Harry and Florence Edmonds for this institution to be fully realized.
 As most of us know, this movement began with a fateful encounter in 1909 when Harry Edmonds, then the Secretary for the YMCA, greeted a Chinese student on the steps of Columbia University’s library.
 When the bewildered student expressed his gratitude for being acknowledged, Edmonds was alarmed to learn that he was the first person to speak with the student in over three weeks.
 From this encounter, an idea began to take shape, and Edmonds envisioned an organization that would connect and support the growing population of international students in the New York City metropolitan area.

 Although he was never able to locate that particular Chinese student again, Edmonds and his wife Florence began inviting like students to their home on Sunday afternoons.
 It was during these meetings that the Edmonds noticed something special taking place; while the students hailed from different nations all over the globe, they regarded one another as peers and treated each other with respect, eager to learn about one another.